ITRS-Group/cordial/tools/geneos/docs/geneos_tls_renew.md

 Use the `--days`/`-D` flag to set the expiry of the certificate, in 24 hour days (ignoring time-zone changes) from now.
 Certificates are created with a valid-before time of one minute before running the command, to allow for clock differences and latency of command execution.

-⚠ Warning: While you can renew certificates and keys for `webservers` they will not be used directly as you need to manually import them into the configured truststore/keystore.

 ```text
 geneos tls renew [TYPE] [NAME...] [flags]
 ```